yyl-20020115/RE2CS/README.md

 RE2/CS: linear time regular expression matching in C#

-DO NOT USE!
+ALL TESTS HAVE PASSED!

-PORTING IN PROGRESS!
+READY FOR USE!

 ====================